 Southern Gas Expansion: The southern gas system, from the Argentine border at Yacuiba to Rio Grande, consists of 442 km of 24" pipeline.
 It has one existing compressor station at Caigua, approximately 320 km from Rio Grande, with a capacity of approximately [5.7] MMcmd.
 The expected throughput of the system in 2005 is approximately [24.1] MMcmd, requiring a major expansion of these facilities and a complete loop of large diameter (32" - 36") pipes.
 [Amit to confirm with Ed.]
 In addition, a new compressor station will be built at Saipuru, approximately 135 km from Rio Grande.
 The units at Caigua will be replaced and a complete overhaul of the mechanical, safety and controls systems will be performed.

 Miscellaneous Gas Expansions: Various domestic gas pipeline systems will be expanded as required to supply the growing internal market.
-The pipeline to Cochabamba and La Paz and the pipeline to Tarija are each undergoing, or will soon undergo, changes to enhance their respective facilities and capacities.
+The pipeline to Cochabamba and La Paz and the pipeline to Tarija are each undergoing, or will soon undergo, improvements to their respective facilities and capacities.

 Liquids Pipelines